Tag Archives: classroom

 Computer Science Unplugged is a great site to utilize in the classroom because it offers creative scenarios to solve or work through without utilizing a computer.
 This site has various activities for both teachers and parents to utilize with students to enhance team building and higher-order thinking.

 I love to know your thoughts, ideas or lessons found successful in enhancing these skills.
+Please keep sharing.
 Together we can make a difference!

 May we seek knowledge in all things,